jlbaez/ha-pseg/README.md

 - **Username/Email**: Your PSEG account email address
 - **Password**: Your PSEG account password
+- **Cookie**: A working Cookie from a manual login to https://mysmartenergy.psegliny.com/Dashboard

 ### **Automatic Operation**

 Once configured, the integration will:

+- Fetch energy usage data every 5 minutes
+- Update Home Assistant Energy Dashboard statistics

+With optional AddOn:

 - Automatically log in to PSEG using the addon
 - Handle reCAPTCHA challenges transparently
 - Maintain authentication cookies automatically
-- Fetch energy usage data every 5 minutes
-- Update Home Assistant Energy Dashboard statistics

 ## 🎯 **Features**